yssolk9102/kwk-virtual-curriculum-4/web-app/lessons/js-local-storage/index.md

 <img src="./assets/netflix-ls.png" alt="JavaScript object">

 The first key/value pair is `bounceLolomo: "false"`.
-This means little to nothing to a user, but is probably important information for the developers at Netflix.
+This means little to nothing to a user but is probably important information for the developers at Netflix.
 <br>

 ## Local Storage Methods

 `localStorage` has the following methods:

-- `localStorage.setItem();` takes two arguments—a key and value (key must be string)—and stores the given value under the provided key.
+- `localStorage.setItem();` takes two arguments—a key and value (key must be a string)—and stores the given value under the provided key.
 - `localStorage.getItem();` gets an item from storage based on the key provided.
 - `localStorage.removeItem();` takes a key and removes that key and its associated value from storage.
 - `localStorage.clear();` removes **all** items from storage for that domain.